Botulinum: A Deeper Dive

 - Eaton-Lambert syndrome

-- History of allergy to toxin or albumin
+- History of allergy to toxins or albumin

 - Aminoglycosides accentuate the effect of botulinum toxin